dviana19/open-share/README.md

 ## About

-This app provides a quick and secure way to share passwords, similar to sending a self-destructing message.
+This app provides a quick and secure way to share passwords.
 It's designed for simplicity, security, and peace of mind.

 ## Features